ipfabric/docs/docs/System_Administration/boot_wizard/change_osadmin_pass.md

 # Update `osadmin` password

-1. Login to your IP Fabric via SSH with the `osadmin` user and run the `nimpee-net-config -t` command to launch the configuration wizard.
+1. Log in to your IP Fabric via SSH with the `osadmin` user and run the `nimpee-net-config -t` command to launch the configuration wizard.

   ![Change_osadmin_pass_TUI_!](osadmin_password_change2.png)